Does Christmas cactus bloom more than once a year? Oh yes it does!

 The bloom this time around is much more sporadic and won’t be nearly as big as the holiday extravaganza you got, but it’s beautiful nonetheless and should last at least a month or so to take you through the rest of winter.

-Flowers typically last about five days, and the cooler your home remains, the longer the flowers stay in bloom.
+Flowers typically last about five days (which is longer than most other flowering cactus varieties), and the cooler your home remains, the longer the flowers stay in bloom.
 (Warm temperatures will cause flowers to fade faster—when they start to look bad, I simply twist them off.)

 Once the flowers appear, gradually increase watering as you go back to your normal care routine.
 The amount of moisture required will depend on temperature, humidity levels, lighting conditions, container size, and the mix your plant is potted in.